afonsobarrenha/pocs/deployment/raspberry/README.md

 --

-ansible all -m ping
+ansible all -i hosts -m ping
-ansible all -a "/bin/echo hello" ansible all -i hosts -m shell -a 'sudo apt-get update' ansible all -i hosts -m shell -a 'sudo apt-get upgrade -y'
+ansible all -i hosts -a "/bin/echo hello" ansible all -i hosts -m shell -a 'sudo apt-get update' ansible all -i hosts -m shell -a 'sudo apt-get upgrade -y'